 You'll probably notice that most of my materials I buy on the cheap at hardware and craft stores, rather than lightening my wallet buying tiny bottles of paint with miniature manufacturer's names on them.
 If you can afford more expensive paints, you may be happier with the results.

-For inking, I use Pelikan inks, which cost about a third of what "miniature" inks cost.
+For inking and washes, I use Pelikan inks, which cost about a third of what "miniature" inks cost.

 I primed the miniature with white spray primer.
 Afterwards, I blackwashed the miniature with a very thin mixture of black paint.
 Add water to black acrylic paint at a ratio of about 1:5 parts paint to water.
 The mixture should flow about as freely as milk cream would, if that helps.